OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 ### Build step - execute shell

-You will have to install npm and nodejs on the VM.
+You have to install npm and nodejs on the VM.

     npm install
     npm tests